Discuss Do customers need to take the blame when they've employed a tiler and it goes wrong? in the Australia Tiling Forum area at TilersForums.com.

 Awesome post.
 Makes sense.

 Do you think it's reasonable for a customer to ask for ands check references.
 Then whether the tiler is qualified or not it perhaps a doesn't matter.
 If their work appears spot on, perhaps it's the best chance a customer has?
 Obviously won't be able to pull tiles off to see how and what they're fixed with.
-But can see if there is lipping or bad grout or silicone all over the place etc perhaps?
+But can see if there is lipping or bad grout or Silicon all over the place etc perhaps?

 Glynn